BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 # node-red-contrib-iiot-opcua

-DEPRECATED AND CLOSED since April 2020
+The License changed since the year 2020!

 ## The IoT/IIoT OPC UA toolbox package for [Node-RED][8] based on [node-opcua][9].